MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 const POPS: ProcOps<'static, ProcHand> = ProcOps::<'static, ProcHand>::new(0);
 ```

-Comes in.
+---

 Looking at the definitions, two of these contain data that can (and will) be changed, those are therefore `static`,
 one (the container of the functions that are passed through the `C`-api) is marked as `const`, since it will never change.

-`MAYBE_UNINIT_DATA_SLOT` is MaybeUninit, so that when the program starts, there is already space made available in
+`MAYBE_UNINIT_DATA_SLOT` is MaybeUninit, when the program starts, there is already space made available in
-the binary for the data it will contain, on module-initialization data will be written into that.
+the binary for the data it will contain, on module-initialization data will be written into that space.

 Same goes for `Entry`, `UnsafeCell` does essentially the same thing, there's a reason that both aren't wrapped by
 `UnsafeCell<Option>`, partially performance.